-Weak 1 2 N Aodera 3 te St 4 trong 5
+Weak x N 2 Modera 3 te St rong

 A. Religious Heritage

-Demonstrates leadership skills (e.g. leading worship/group Communicates clearly (e.g. preaching or teaching) Able to reflect theologically or spiritually Able to prepare for service liturgy/teaching/counselling Respects spiritual practices (of congregation or others) Understands the basics of polity/organizational structure)1 1 1 1 1 1 1 1 1 1 2□ 2□ 2□ 2□ 2□ 2□ 3 □ 3 □ 3 □ 3 □ 3 □ 3 □ 3 □ 4 □ 4 □ 4 □ 4 □ 4 □ 4 □ 4 □ 5
+Demonstrates leadership skills (e.g. leading worship/group Communicates clearly (e.g. preaching or teaching) Able to reflect theologically or spiritually Able to prepare for service liturgy/teaching/counselling Respects spiritual practices (of congregation or others) Understands the basics of polity/organizational structure 1 2□ 2□ 2□ 2□ 2□ 2□ 3 4 5□ 5□ 5□ 5□ 5□ 5□

 B. Cultural Context

-Engages local congregational culture(s) Respects cultural context/diversity Learns from people of diverse backgrounds Awareness of personal cultural assumptions 1□ 1□ 1□ 1□ 2□ 2□ 2□ 2□ 3 □ 3 □ 3 □ 3 □ 4 □ 4 □ 4 □ 4 □ 5□ 5□ 5□ 5□
+Engages local congregational culture(s) Respects cultural context/diversity Learns from people of diverse backgrounds Awareness of personal cultural assumptions 1 2□ 2□ 2□ 2□ 3 □ 3 □ 3 □ 3 □ 4 5□ 5□ 5□ 5□

 C. Personal Spiritual Formation

-Demonstrates personal spiritual practices Articulates a call to ministry Aware of personal strengths for ministry Attends to self-care and support system Aware of ethical and pastoral boundary issues Able to self-assess and receive feedback; acts to improve 1 2□ 2□ 2□ 2□ 2□ 2□ 3 □ 3 □ 3 □ 3 □ 3 □ 3 □ 3 □ 4 □ 4 □ 4 □ 4 □ 4 □ 4 □ 5
+Demonstrates personal spiritual practices Articulates a call to ministry Aware of personal strengths for ministry Attends to self-care and support system Aware of ethical and pastoral boundary issues Able to self-assess and receive feedback; acts to improve 1 2□ 2□ 2□ 2□ 2□ 2□ 3 4 5□ 5□ 5□ 5□ 5□ 5□

 D. Capacity for Ministry

-Shows care and respect for others Demonstrates interpersonal skills Demonstrates initiative/can motivate others Willing to work with diverse people and opinions Takes responsibility for mistakes Able to manage conflict and stress Sets clear goals and follows through Able to adapt to changing circumstances Punctual for meetings Able to make decisions in a timely manner 10 10 10 10 10 10 10 10 10 2□ 2□ 2□ 2□ 2□ 2□ 2□ 2□ 2□ 2□ 2□ 3 □ 3 □ 3 □ 3 □ 3 □ 3 □ 3 □ 3 □ 3 □ 3 □ $ \begin{array}{c} 4 \\ - \\ 4 \\ - \\ 4 \\ - \\ 4 \\ - \\ 4 \\ - \\ 4 \\ - \\ 4 \\ - \\ 4 \\ - \\ 4 \\ - \\ - \\ - \\ - \\ - \\ - \\ - \\ - \\ - \\ -$ 50 50 50 50 50 50 50 50 50 50
+Shows care and respect for others Demonstrates interpersonal skills Demonstrates initiative/can motivate others Willing to work with diverse people and opinions Takes responsibility for mistakes Able to manage conflict and stress Sets clear goals and follows through Able to adapt to changing circumstances Punctual for meetings Able to make decisions in a timely manner 2 2 2 2 2 2 2 2 2 2 3 4 5 5 5 5 5 5 5 5 5 5

 5. Describe your growth in your sense of calling to ministry and in your pastoral/professional identity.
+Click or tap here to enter text.
 6. How would you describe your supervisory relationship?

-7. Any other comments (e.g. changes to the Learning Covenant; a concern that should be shared)
+Click or tap here to enter text.
+7. Any other comments (e.g. changes to the Learning shared) Click or tap here to enter text.
+Covenant; a concern that should be Signatures Supervisor Date Click or tap to enter a date.

-Signatures

-Supervisor Date Click or tap to enter a date.
 Student Date Click or tap to enter a date.

-This document is intended only for use in Knox College's Theological Field Education program and should not be used for any other purpose without written permission from the student.
+This document is intended only for use in Knox Coll and should not be used for any other purpose without

-Knox College Site Supervisor's Mid-Term Evaluation 2022
+Knox College Site Supervisor's Mid-Term Evaluation 2023